ncoghlan/misc/notes/python3/binary_protocols.rst

 these issues both on the network side *and* on the data storage side.

-Those developers also have good reason to want to avoid decoding to Unicode - until Python 3.3 is available, Unicode strings may consume up to four times the memory consumed by 8 bit strings (depending on build options).
+Those developers also have good reason to want to avoid decoding to Unicode - until Python 3.3 was released, Unicode strings consumed up to four times the memory consumed by 8 bit strings (depending on build options).

-That means framework developers face an unpalatable choice in their near term Python 3 porting efforts:
+That means framework developers face an awkward choice in their near term Python 3 porting efforts:

-* do it "right" (i.e. converting to the text format for text manipulations), knowing that this may lead to performance problems on Python 3.2, but will benefit directly from the more efficient Unicode representation coming in Python 3.3
+* do it "right" (i.e. converting to the text format for text manipulations), and keep track of the need to convert the result back to bytes
 * split their code into parallel binary and text APIs (potentially duplicating a lot of code and making it much harder to maintain)
 * including multiple "binary or text" checks within the algorithm